LygutaKsusha/MLZoomCamp/Project/Middletearm_Project/README.md

 }'
 ```

-## Run & Test with streamlit application:
+## Run & Test with the application:
 `pipenv run streamlit run app.py` - will be running application locally on port 8501.
 Access the app on `http://localhost:8501/` in your browser.